cfjedimaster/raymondcamden2018/_posts/2019/12/26/2019-12-26-another-vue-game-demo-hangman.md

 Playing the game requires keyboard input which I detailed back in [August](https://www.raymondcamden.com/2019/08/12/working-with-the-keyboard-in-your-vue-app) (and have used multiple times since then).

-THere is one interesting part of the keyboard handling code - I used a hack I found multiple times to see if the input was a letter:
+There is one interesting part of the keyboard handling code - I used a hack I found multiple times to see if the input was a letter:

 ```js
 doGuess(e) {